 Each season, the top teams in the AFC and NFC will duke it out in their respective conferences until a champion on each side is crowned.
 Then, those two champs will meet in the biggest game of the year.

-The norm used to be 12 teams in the postseason, but starting in 2020 that number jumped to 14.
+The norm used to be 12 teams in the postseason, but starting a few years back that number jumped to 14.
 In the first round, two teams (the No. 1 seeds in each conference) will have a bye, while the other 12 teams will battle it out.
 Then, six teams will be eliminated, leaving four teams in each conference.

 After the Wild Card round comes the Divisional round.
 After that, you’ll have the conference championships and then the Super Bowl.
 The playoffs always start in January, with the Super Bowl coming in February.
 It’s an exciting time, with the best superstars on the planet doing everything they can to help their teams advance for a shot at the Lombardi Trophy.